dougmacdoug/clayj/README.md

  but you need to close the arena if the memory grows or gets allocated frequently otherwise it will continue to grow over the course of the runtime.
 Even if you stop using a MemorySegment it does not get reclaimed while the Arena is open.
+Opening and closing an arena and allocating memory every frame in the render loop will negatively impact performance.

 A SlicingArena may be the best alternative for most uses especially if you know how much memory you will need per frame.
+Also, you can create and destroy arenas during certain events.
+Although examples using Arena.ofConfined typically show it being used in a try-with-resources block you can just create the arena during one event, and then later manually close() it to return memory back to the system.